PolusAI/microjson/docs/index.md

 - `"axes"`: Representing the choice of axes as an Axis object.

 It MAY contain the following properties:
-- `"transformation_matrix"`: Representing the transformation matrix from the coordinate system of the image to the coordinate system of the MicroJSON object.
+- `"transformationMatrix"`: Representing the transformation matrix from the coordinate system of the image to the coordinate system of the MicroJSON object.
 It MUST be an array of arrays of numbers, with the number of rows equal to the number of axes in the coordinate system, and the number of columns equal to the number of axes in the image coordinate system.
 The transformation matrix MUST be invertible.

 ### Axis Object